w3c/wai-tutorials/source/images/informative.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note 1:** An alternative technique would be to include all of the information in the visible text, using the image as a redundant ([decorative](decorative.html)) effect, in which case the visual text could be “Turn counter-clockwise (right to left) to unscrew the cap”.
-This makes all information available in text, while providing additional visual clues for people who find text more difficult to understand.
+**Note 1:** An alternative technique would be to provide the instructions within the main content rather than as a text alternative to the image.
+This makes all information available in text for everyone, while providing an illustration for people who prefer to view the information visually.

-**Note 2:** If the information conveyed by the image is substantial, use one of the approaches described in [Complex images](complex.html).
+**Note 2:** If more information than that of the diagram is intended to be conveyed by the image, for example if the fact that this diagram appears on the bottle or if the shape and size of the bottle were relevant pieces of information, then it may be better to follow one of the approaches described in [Complex images](complex.html).

 {::nomarkdown}
 <%= notes_end %>